RoseCityRobotics/common_platform/docs/source/virtual_machines/installing_vms.md

 ```bash
 mkdir ~/ros2_ws
 ```
-Then edit or create the discovery server xml config file referenced in the environment variable above.
+Then edit or create the discovery server config file referenced in the environment variable above.

 ```bash
 nano ~/ros2_ws/super_client_configuration_file_rcr.xml
 ```

-Edit line 11 of the **`super_client_configuration_file_rcr.xml`** file to set the discovery server's IP address.
+The config file should look something like this, if not paste the code below into your config file.

 ```xml
 <profiles xmlns="http://www.eprosima.com/XMLSchemas/fastRTPS_Profiles">